kylecraner-personal/cloud-cost-calculator/README.md

   # Cost Calculator App

   This is a code bundle for Cost Calculator App.
-The original project is available at https://www.figma.com/design/wzoyrCEeZQualFahbwcngz/Cost-Calculator-App.

   ## Running the code